mm589/keats-assets/Fonts/README.md

 </code>
 </blockquote>

 For reference, <code>.woff</code> is for Web Open Font Formats and <code>.ttf</code> is for TrueType font formats.
-Other font formats that are supported include <code>.eot</code> for Embedded OpenType fonts, which are a compact form of OpenType fonts designed and only supported by Microsoft IE.
+Other font formats that are supported include <code>.eot</code> for Embedded OpenType fonts, which are a compact form of OpenType fonts designed and only supported by Microsoft IE. To ensure acceptable font use on IE, ensure you include the alternative fonts, i.e. Impact and Georgia.